 Xavier University, Cincinnati, Ohio

 Xavier University’s strategic goal for the first decade of the 21st century is to transform teaching and learning on campus and become the nation’s leading comprehensive Catholic Jesuit university.
-The physical symbol of this transformation is the Learning Commons building in the Hoff Academic Quad that will open in 2010.
+The physical symbol of this transformation is the Learning Commons building in the Hoff Academic Quad that opened in 2010.
 Xavier is currently in the middle of a capital campaign to finance the Quad project—a somewhat unusual campaign in that it is only partially about bricks and mortar.
 “Our capital campaign is to enhance and revolutionize the student learning experience on campus,” says Bob Cotter, associate vice president for Information Resources.
-“The Learning Commons is simply the visible sign of what we mean by this campaign.” *17
+“The Learning Commons is simply the visible sign of what we mean by this campaign.”*17

-Xavier’s Learning Commons will be a facility that supports new models of teaching and learning.
+Xavier’s Learning Commons is a facility that supports new models of teaching and learning.
 It is a flexible environment with easy access to information resources, technological tools, and support services.
 In order to develop and test the new service models needed to support the activities in the Learning Commons, Xavier created three prototype spaces on the first floor of the McDonald Library.
 A collaborative learning zone, a faculty development center, and an integrated service desk comprise “test beds,” as Cotter refers to them, that are already facilitating new ways of learning, teaching, and working.

 The collaborative learning zone is a highly mobile and flexible space.
 The product selections Xavier made needed to complement and support those characteristics.
 Resolve workstations dot the area and are the only furnishings in the space that students can’t move.
 Yet the workstations give students flexibility to work individually or in pairs, and the design and color scheme add visual interest and vitality.
-Mobile chairs and Bretford mobile tables give students an easy way to adapt the space to varying uses and varying numbers of students.
+Mobile chairs and tables give students an easy way to adapt the space to varying uses and varying numbers of students.
 Relaxed study spaces are created with Intersect portfolio Kotatsu tables and a variety of soft seating.
 Intersect portfolio display products give students and faculty tools for brainstorming or visual problem solving.